certtools/whois-quagga/README.md

 # quagga whois

-Whois interface to quagga (BGP routing daemon) to do IP 2 ASN lookups
+Whois interface to quagga (BGP routing daemon) to do IP to ASN lookups

-This code was originally developed by Otmar Lendl <lendl@cert.at> and released to the public.
+This code was developed by Otmar Lendl <lendl@cert.at> and released under the GNU AFFERO GENERAL PUBLIC LICENSE.

-See the corresponding LICENSE file
+See the corresponding LICENSE file.

 # What does it do?